docquantum/skrach-synth/docs/milestone1.md

 ## Milestone I

-My Monday April 13, I was only able to have gotten the circuit built and tested through a logic analyzer that did decode.
+By Monday April 13, I was only able to have gotten the circuit built and tested through a logic analyzer that did decode.
 After spending some more time Tuesday April 14, I was able to get it to read codes and decode status, pitch, and velocity through the MicroBlaze system, thus, more or less reaching a majority of Milestone 1 goals.
 However, more work needs to be done to be able to implement more controller functionality so that things like faders and knobs can also be properly used.
 A data structure also has to be implemented to be able to easily properly pass around MIDI events within the processor.

 ### Detailed Architecture